dstoppacher/dstoppacher.github.io/_posts/2020-19-10-getting-started.md

 ---
-layout: page
+layout: post
-title: "Welchome to the postdoc's life"
+title: "Welcome to the postdoc's life"
 date: 2020-10-19
-categories: getting-started
+categories: postdoc_life
 ---

+#First Post

+This post is to test the blog!